-The first show, presenting a series of paintings and drawings by Neo Rauch and Rosa Loy never seen before, was put together expressly for the display space at the Torrione and offers viewers the chance for an initial approach to the work of two of the world’s leading figures in painting in recent decades.
-The two artists are linked to the city of Leipzig, where a figurative language began developing in the early 1900s and continued into the Third Millennium (the Leipzig school, for example) that has attracted the interest of various generations of German artists.
+The first show, featuring a series of paintings and drawings by Neo Rauch and Rosa Loy that had never been previously exhibited, was conceived expressly for the spaces of the Torrione and it offered visitors the chance to appreciate the work of two of the foremost international painters in recent decades.
+The two artists are closely linked to the city of Leipzig, where a figurative approach that began in the early 20th century continued into the third millennium.
+The Leipzig school has exercised an important influence on several generations of German artists.

-Neo Rauch played a crucial role in the years immediately after the end of the former GDR.
-Acting as liaison between different generations of artists, a point of reference for the painters of the New Leipzig School, he continuously reinterpreted his figurative language through a mixture of different cultures: illustrations for East German propaganda posters, Pop culture, the energetic and nervy realism of artists like Max Beckmann and Otto Dix, and the hallucinatory outlook and dramatic excitement of the large-scale paintings of Renaissance masters like Tintoretto and Rubens.
+Neo Rauch played a crucial role in the years following the transition from the GDR to a re-unified Germany.
+Acting as a liaison between different generations of artists, and a reference point for the painters of the New Leipzig School, he has constantly reformulated his figurative language through a contamination of different elements and cultures, which include East German propaganda posters, pop culture, the energetic and edgy realism of artists like Max Beckmann and Otto Dix, and the hallucinatory perspectives and dramatic excitement of the large-scale figure paintings of old masters like Tintoretto and Rubens.

-Each painting by Neo Rauch is based on the encounter and the juxtaposition (leading to collapse) of different motifs and narrative nuclei with figures that may double and even multiply inside the same image with sudden changes in atmosphere and time.
-The result of this convulsive overlapping are images that are only apparently illustrative, discomposed, and based on autonomous, often contrasting episodes, and permeated by continuous variations in perspective and disproportion.
-For this reason, Neo Rauch’s paintings work as authentic “maps of forces” in which every element is more similar to the climax of an energetic and visionary libretto than a coherent and complete narration.
+Each painting by Neo Rauch is based on the encounter and the juxtaposition (or even the collapse) of different motifs and narrative elements, featuring figures that may be doubled and multiplied inside the same scene, with sudden changes in atmospheres and time-frames.
+This convulsive process of overlapping leads to the creation of images that seem to be illustrative, but that in fact are broken up into autonomous, often contrasting episodes, with incessant disproportions and variations in perspective.
+Neo Rauch’s paintings can thus be seen as “mappings of forces” in which every element represents the intersection or focus point of an energetic and visionary assortment of scenes, rather than a coherent and comprehensive narration.

-The title of the exhibition, La Torre, evokes the host building and its symbolic power.
-The works of the two artists dialogue on six floors to permit a close comparison between these two poetics marked by progression (also by the spectator) upward to the top floor, whose 360° view of the city can also be placed in close relationship with the works on display.
-The figure of the tower as element of evocation, close comparison, and possible story also appears in many of Neo Rauch’s paintings, sometimes only in the background, recalling the imagery of folk tradition and fairy tale that has always stoked the artist’s vision.
+The title of the exhibition, La Torre, refers to the building in which it was located, as well as its symbolic implications.
+The works of the two artists were displayed on six floors to permit a comparison and a dialogue between their two different approaches, progressing upwards to the top floor, with its broad panoramic view of the city, which was also significantly related to the works on display.
+In fact the evocative image of the tower appears in many of Neo Rauch’s paintings, often in the background.
+This element that suggests a possible narrative is reminiscent of the folk traditions and fairy tales that have always fuelled the artist’s visual imagination.

-The show runs Friday through Monday from May 5 to August 30 with continuous opening from 11.00 am to 6.00 pm.
+The show was held from Friday to Monday from May 5th to August 30th from 11 am to 6 pm.